Abdominal Pain

 • Stool softeners for constipation

-Other gastrointestinal causes of abdominal pain, such as food poisoning, gastritis, or peptic ulcer disease, may also go away after the stomach or intestinal lining can heal.
+Other gastrointestinal causes of abdominal Pain, such as food poisoning, gastritis, or peptic ulcer disease, may also disappear after the stomach or intestinal lining heals.

 Medical treatments can include: